-Ken Paxton, Texas AG: ‘Optimistic’ that salon owner Shelley Luther will be released from jail
+Texas Gov. Abbott drops jail time for violating stay-at-home orders after furor over salon owner

 Judge Eric V. Moye in Dallas County had ordered that Ms. Luther be sent to jail for seven days after she had defied a previous order to shut her business down.

-Mr. Paxton and Texas Gov. Greg Abbott have decried the decision, and Texas Lt.
+Mr. Paxton and Mr. Abbott have decried the decision, and Texas Lt.
 Gov. Dan Patrick said he would cover an associated fine.

 Sign up for Daily Newsletters